-When it comes to treating uterine fibroids, we want you to understand that a hysterectomy is rarely the best option, particularly if you have concerns about your fertility or wish to avoid unnecessary surgery.
+When treating uterine fibroids, we want you to understand that a hysterectomy is rarely the best option, particularly if you have concerns about your fertility or wish to avoid unnecessary surgery.
 Even if retaining your fertility is not your priority, recovering from hysterectomy procedures can be hard on your body and hormones.
-Additionally, the surrounding organs such as the bladder and intestines are often negatively impacted when the uterus is fully removed.
+The surrounding organs, such as the bladder and intestines, are often negatively impacted when the uterus is fully removed.

 Instead of limiting your options to a hysterectomy procedure, ask your doctor or fibroid specialist the following: